Frequently Asked Questions

 When should we schedule our Engagement Session?

 I recommend scheduling your session 6-12 months before your wedding.
-This allows you ample time to create Save The Dates, Invitations, Artwork to display in your home or at your reception or a Reception Sign-In Book.
+This allows time to create Save The Dates, Invitations, a reception Sign-In Book or Artwork to display in your home.

 When and Where do you recommend capturing our Engagement Session in Chicago?